dharneegan/ctf/notes/Linux_Notes.md

 ---

 These are my Linux notes for my personal reference but anyone else is free to use them.
 These notes are based on the "Linux Luminarium" dojo from [pwn.college](http://pwn.college), so full credit goes to them.
 Please note that some of this information may be inaccurate, as I'm not a professional Linux user.
+These notes were converted from Notion to Markdown, so there might be a few issues.
+To view the Notion version click [here](https://dharneesh.notion.site/Linux-Notes-0250aa0fde7c4eac94b6a7ce17904d75?pvs=4).

 # Paths